guyinatuxedo/nightmare/modules/28-fastbin_attack/0ctf_babyheap/readme.md

 0x30:    3
 ```

 Proceeding this we can free the chunks `5`, `4`, and `0`.
 We need to free another chunk in between `5` and `4`, the reason for this being that when we free one of those chunks, it gets placed at the top of the free list.
 In addition to that if we free a chunk that is at the top of the free list, the program crashes.
-So if we free a chunk in between, when the same chunk get's freed again it won't be while it is also at the top of the free chunk (thus the program won't crash):
+So if we free a chunk in between, when the same chunk gets freed again it won't be while it is also at the top of the free chunk (thus the program won't crash):

 ```
 0x10:    1